 A lot of energy providers have created natural gas and electricity rate plans specifically for big businesses.
 For instance, load following plans are designed to help big businesses and industrial consumers mitigate the risk of spikes in energy prices as well as changes in consumption.
 Load following plans calculate previous consumption in order to predict future consumption needs, allowing the business to pre-pay (when rates may be lower and are definitely more predictable) for energy that will be consumed over the next month.

 Of course, the plan you choose depends on what works best for you and your business.
-You may find it better for your business to choose a fixed plan to ensure that the cost of the energy you consume each month is predictable and easily to work into the budget, or you may find that your business is too inconsistent in its energy consumption, and would, therefore, best benefit from the regulated rate option.
+You may find it better for your business to choose a fixed plan to ensure that the cost of the energy you consume each month is predictable and easy to work into the budget, or you may find that your business is too inconsistent in its energy consumption, and would, therefore, best benefit from the regulated rate option (now known as the Rate of Last Resort – RoLR).
 The most important thing to remember is that a plan is only going to offer you cheap energy rates for your business if it is compatible with the needs and features of your big business, too.